How to Milk a Goat

 Get some tips on how to milk a goat.
 Especially, if you're milking a dwarf dairy goat by hand!
 You'll learn the important steps on correctly milking your goat.

 How to milk a goat by hand does require learning a certain technique to get the most milk from your dairy goat without hurting her milking parts or yourself.

 For people who have a lot of dairy goats, a portable milking machine may be more practical.

 However, milking a goat is a lot less intimidating than milking a cow and even young children can learn to be successful at this venture.

-A goat has one udder and 2 teats and the teats are what you squeeze when milking your goat.
+A goat has one udder and 2 teats.
+And the teats are what the milk comes out of when milking your goat.

-Relax your grip on the base of your goat's teat and repeat this procedure when milking by hand.
+- Relax your grip on the base of your goat's teats and repeat this procedure when milking by hand.

-When you see a noticeable lack of milk or shrinkage, it is probably time to stop milking.
+- When you see a noticeable lack of milk or udder shrinkage, it is probably time to stop milking.